Kolten Wong Player Props: Mariners vs. Blue Jays

-Kolten Wong -- hitting .143 with two doubles, two walks and two RBI in his past 10 games -- will be in action for the Seattle Mariners versus the Toronto Blue Jays, with Kevin Gausman on the hill, on July 22 at 4:10 PM ET.
+After going 1-for-3 with an RBI in his last game, Kolten Wong and the Seattle Mariners face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 4:10 PM ET on Sunday.

-He had a hitless showing in his previous game (0-for-1) against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-3) against the Blue Jays.

 Kolten Wong Game Info & Props vs. the Blue Jays